riceissa/issarice.com/wiki/profile.md

 [![Systemising
 Quotient](systemising-quotient-2018-02-06.png)](systemising-quotient-2018-02-06.png)

-I think my scores for this one is unusually low for two reasons: (1) I'm not very systemizing about things like plants, animals, and airplanes (I'm more systemizing about things like ideas and websites); (2) I tended to answer that I have difficulty understanding e.g. maps and diagrams because I think they are
+I think my score for this one is unusually low for two reasons: (1) I'm not very systemizing about things like plants, animals, and airplanes (I'm more systemizing about things like ideas and websites); (2) I tended to answer that I have difficulty understanding e.g. maps and diagrams because I think they are